Paranoid (album): Controversy

+Legacy

 Many publications now cite Paranoid is as one of the greatest and most influential heavy metal albums of all time.
 In a retrospective review, AllMusic's Steve Huey said the album "defined the sound and style of heavy metal more than any other record in rock history".
 Jenna Scaramanga of Guitar World called the album "the definitive choice for guitarists who recognize that rhythm parts are more important than solos."
 Ben Mitchell from Blender also expressed his belief that it was the greatest metal release of all time.

 According to Rolling Stones Joe Levy, "Sabbath ruled for bummed-out kids in the Seventies" and "nearly every heavy-metal and extreme rock band of the last three decades", including Metallica, Nirvana and Slipknot, "owes a debt of worship" to Iommi's "crushing" guitar riffs, Ward and Butler's "Visigoth rhythm section" and Osbourne's "agonized bray" on tracks such as "Paranoid", "Iron Man" and "War Pigs".
 Robert Christgau was less enthusiastic in Christgau's Record Guide: Rock Albums of the Seventies (1981), feeling he could not take the band's horror-themed music seriously enough to appreciate it as anything other than "camp", noting that the title cut is especially "screamworthy".
 However, he did note that the band does take musical heaviness to "undreamt-of extremes".

 Geezer Butler cited Paranoid as the one that stood out to him the most.
 He explained, "It was a totally complete album.
 It wasn't forced, and the chemistry between the four of us was so fluid.
 I remember getting together to do that record, and we wrote literally everything immediately.
 Each song came together so easily and had such fire.
 And each time we would go into rehearsal, we'd come out with a completed song.
 I think that's why that album is special, because of how naturally things came together.
 It was the most organic record that Sabbath – in any era – ever made.
 It was completely natural, as it should have been."

 In 2011, Cosmo Lee of Invisible Oranges stated that Paranoid was the heaviest album of all time that was recorded in E Standard tuning.

-The album is currently ranked at No. 139 on Rolling Stone magazine's list of The 500 Greatest Albums of All Time.
-Paranoids chart success allowed the band to tour the US for the first time in October 1970, which spawned the release of the album's second single "Iron Man".
-Although it failed to reach the top 40, "Iron Man" remains one of Black Sabbath's most popular songs, as well as the band's highest charting US single.
-As of 2014, Paranoid is Black Sabbath's best-selling album, having sold 1.6 million copies in the US since the beginning of the SoundScan era.